Th3Wall/cernuscoDomicilio/README.md

 ## How to

-1. Change the specific label related to me and my city are inside the `.env` file, if you change that the js is now clean ;)
+1. Change the specific label related to me and my city are inside the `.env` file, if you change that the js will be clean ;)
-2. Change the city in `template.html` file
+2. Change the city in the `template.html` file
 3. Change the **name** and **short_name** inside `manifest.json`
 4. Change the **name** inside `package.json`